Georgia Presbyteries Gathering

 The annual required review of session records will be done on the following dates in the coming weeks and months:

 At each review, clerks exchange records with one another and verify the completion of the required tasks by the session during the previous year.
-Clerks are asked to complete a review form prior to the meeting.

 For more information, contact Stated Clerk Andy James at cajames@atlpcusa.org.